mwat56/Nele/README.md

 		max. accepted size of uploaded files (default "10MB") -pa
-		(optional) posting add: write a posting from the commandline -pf string
+		(optional) posting add: write a posting from the commandline -pageView
+		(optional) use page preview images for links (default true) -pf string
 		<fileName> (optional) post file: name of a file to add as new posting
 	-port int